Complete Sample Social Studies Issue 2 SRQ

 (L) Therefore, having a favourable immigration policy is essential in causing greater diversity in Singapore.

 (5.2) Economic Opportunities

 (P) Economic opportunities are essential in causing greater diversity in Singapore.

 (E) Economic opportunities often attract migrants and immigrants looking for employment that may not exist in their home countries.
-With more economic opportunities, more migrants and immigrants seeking employment are attracted to Singapore.
+With more economic opportunities, more immigrants seeking employment are attracted to Singapore.
 The migrants and immigrants come from different nationalities, bringing in their unique social and cultural backgrounds, practices, and skillsets, which add to the diversity in Singapore.

 (L) Thus, economic opportunities are essential in causing greater diversity in Singapore.

 (P) Community support for foreigners is essential in causing greater diversity in Singapore.

 (E) Singapore is home to ethnic communities and cultures worldwide.
 Many of them have formed communities that help support their fellow countrymen and help them integrate into Singapore.
 These communities also participate in their own country’s culture, food, and other practices, which support foreigners moving to Singapore as these practices allow the newcomer to feel at home.

 (E) For example, the Japanese gather in Clarke Quay Central and Millennium Tower.
 They can buy authentic Japanese produce from the supermarkets and eat authentic Japanese cuisine from restaurants.
 Other foreigners have set up similar gathering spots.